KitronikLtd/Kitronik-Pico-Simply-Robotics-CircuitPython/README.md

 This is the CircuitPython version.

-To use save `SimplyRobotics.py` file onto the Pico so it can be imported
+To use save `SimplyRobotics.py` file onto the Pico so it can be imported.

+You'll also need to copy the `adafruit_pioasm.mpy` file into the `lib` folder on your Pico.
+You can get this file from the [Adafruit CircuitPython Bundle](https://circuitpython.org/libraries).

 ## Import the library and construct an instance:
 ``` python